 Visit Ho Chi Minh City (Saigon) in 1, 2 or 3 days, what to see and do?

-Capital of South Vietnam, economic capital and largest city of the country, Ho Chi Minh City is a must stopover during your trip in South Vietnam.
-In the past, Saigon was a very dynamic and warm city, despite many historical changes, so far this place still maintains its unique characteristics.
+The capital of former South Vietnam, an economic capital and the largest city in the country, Ho Chi Minh City is a must-visit stopover during your trip in South Vietnam.
+In the past, Saigon was a very dynamic and warm city, despite many historical changes, and to this day this place still maintains its unique characteristics.
 Combined with technological advances and changes in life, Saigon is moving towards a sustainable future.
 Whether you stay one, two or three days, you will be seduced by this dynamic city because Saigon seems to display boundless energy every day.

 The discovery of Ben Thanh market is another must-visit.
 Over a hundred years old, Ben Thanh market is a symbol of Ho Chi Minh City.
-It’s the mix of Saigon in the past and Saigon these days.
-You will find something to bring back beautiful memories.
+It’s a mix of Saigon in the past and present-day Saigon.
+You will certainly find something that will allow you to bring back beautiful memories to your home nation.
 During the rest of this day, you can discover the Reunification Palace, a place steeped in history which is also a magnificent example of a combination of modern and traditional oriental architecture.
-If you have some time left, you can also visit the War Remnants Museum, a necessary step to understand Vietnam and its contemporary history.
-A visit which is certainly poignant but will allow us to realize the harshness of conflict and to better understand the values of peace.
+If you have some time left, you can also visit the War Remnants Museum, a necessary step to understand Vietnam and its vivid, contemporary history.
+A visit which is certainly poignant but will allow us to realise the harshness of conflict and to better understand the values of peace.

 In the evening, take to the heights by visiting one of the many rooftop bars that bloom on the roofs of buildings and enjoy an unforgettable view of Saigon at night when it shines brightly.
 Then, dine at one of the city's varied restaurants to suit your taste.
 You will not be disappointed with your culinary journey to a city that offers all types of cuisine.